 It’s also worth keeping in mind that Russian Christmas traditions are still something of a mixture of old and new.
 Back in 1917, the Soviets banned religious celebrations, directing the seasonal energies towards New Year’s Eve instead.
 Even today, many Russians consider New Year’s Eve the bigger seasonal celebration.

+To channel the Russian Christmas spirit in St Petersburg, you could adhere to the traditional Russian Orthodox fast, which involves eating no meat or dairy for 40 days before Christmas.
+A shame when on holiday, but at least there’s an almighty feast to look forward to on Christmas Day.
 If seasonal fasting is not one of the Russian Christmas traditions you fancy experiencing, St Petersburg’s restaurants will have plenty of indulgent dishes to enjoy.
 From eccentric Russian fare such as “Lake Herring Under a Fur Coat” at Palkin (herring served with a potato foam and carrot sauce, topped with beetroot crisps) to an abundance of glintwein (Russian mulled wine) at the St Petersburg Christmas Market, there’s plenty of opportunity to indulge.
 Some other Russian foods that are traditionally eaten at Christmas include Kutia – a cooked porridge a little like rice pudding, served with poppy seeds, honey, nuts and dried or candied fruit – and Sauerkraut, often served with carrot and cranberries.